 9).
 Offset of financial assets and financial liabilities When the Company has legal rights to offset recognized financial assets and financial liabilities and is currently able to implement such statutory rights, the Company plans to netize or realize the financial assets and liquidate at the same time.
-When the financial liabilities, financial assets and financial liabilities are separately presented in the balance sheet and are not offset by each other.
+When the financial liabilities, financial assets and financial liabilities are offset by each other in the balance sheet.
+In addition, financial assets and financial liabilities are separately presented in the balance sheet and are not offset by each other.